 WON’T THE ‘M’ POSITION HURT MY NEWBORNS HIPS?

 No, the ergonomic M position is the natural froggy position that your baby will assume if you hold them up onto your chest, there is absolutely no over-stretching of the hips involved as the seat width on our Stage 1 carrier is fully adjustable to suit the width of your babies hips.
 You can set the width to the tightest setting and then thread the carrier body through the small gap between your babies legs and spread the fabric up and over their bum to support their back.
 Their little feet can wrap around the carrier and back under their bum again.

-Yes, it definitely can.
+Absolutely.
 Keeping your baby upright after a feed has been attributed to decreasing the effects of reflux by helping to stop the acid refluxing and your baby vomiting.
 As soon as your baby has settled after a feed you can put them in the carrier which will keep them in an upright position.
+The simple natural movement of walking with your baby in a carrier will help calm and settle them.

-No, there is no such thing as spoiling your baby.
-Your baby needs as much love and physical touch as possible to help them feel comfortable in their new environment.
-This is what baby expert Meg Faure has to say on the subject: “Until 200 years ago all babies were carried on their moms and dad, in slings and carriers.
+“Until 200 years ago all babies were carried on their moms and dad, in slings and carriers.
 Most babies love to be carried and those who spend a lot of time in a sling or carrier around their parents’ bodies tend to cry less than those who don’t.
 By keeping your baby close to you, you will provide him with physical contact, security, stimulation and movement, which are all excellent conditions for his development.”
 Read Meg’s full article here.

 Our factory is based in Retreat in Cape Town and we are proud to say that our products are all 100% South African manufactured.